 4: Treat mouth and throat yeast infections locally

 The best results will come when you treat locally AND systemically by following the Candida Crusher Program.
 One of the best local treatments for oral and throat yeast infections is live, natural, sugar free yogurt.
-The lactic acid loving bacteria in live yogurt live thrive naturally in your mouth, and mouth thrush will often imply that your friendly bacterial levels are low.
-Just hold the yogurt in your mouth for about 5 minutes, and you can do this 2 or 3 times a day.
+Mouth thrush (oral thrush) in most cases suggest that an individual’s friendly bacterial levels are low.
+Simply keep the natural yogurt inside your mouth for approximately 5 minutes, and you can actually try this Several times a day.

 5: In addition, always treat mouth and throat yeast infections systemically

-Anybody who comes to my clinic with an oral or throat yeast infection will get treated systemically.
+If you visit me for oral thrush then you will be treated systemically.
 I presume they have a yeast infection in their digestive system as well.
 The digestive system (small and large intestine) is the major place where the yeast infection will reside.
-A candida yeast infection can multiply rapidly and grow out of control, leading to complications throughout the body much further afield such as the throat, the mouth and even the joints and brain.
+Candida fungus can multiple and become out of hand quickly, thus resulting in difficulties throughout the entire body much further including the joints and even the brain.

 6: Tea tree oil as a mouthwash

 Try a mouthwash made with 2 tablespoons of water to which you have added 5 to 10 drops of water soluble tea tree oil.
 Just wash the mouth thoroughly and spit it out.
 Do you have esophageal candidiasis (throat candida)?
 Then do the same thing, use a few tablespoons of plain water, add several drops of water soluble tea tree oil and do a deep gargle.
 Rinse your mouth or gargle several times daily and please follow my Candida Crusher program, you can beat this thing.
-Tea tree lozenges are readily available as well and I have used tea tree oil products in my clinic for nearly twenty five years and never heard of any ill effects as a result of using this most potent anti-fungal medicine orally.
+Tea tree lozenges are readily available as well and I have used tea tree oil products in my clinic for nearly twenty five years and never heard of any ill effects.
 Common sense prevails, if you are going to take tablespoons of any pure essential oil daily you will end up in trouble.

 7: Avoid hot and spicy foods and drinks

 If you have an issue with the skin lining your mouth and throat, then you are best to avoid placing anything into your mouth which is excessively hot, cold or spicy (irritating).
-You will heal the skin faster by removing these obstacles from your diet temporarily.
+If you remove such things from diet you will recover faster.

 8: Vitamin and mineral deficiencies

-Mineral deficiencies in particular are common in many countries.
+Mineral deficiencies are common around the world.
 When you lack crucial nutrients like vitamins and minerals, your immune system is one of the first systems to be compromised.
 Immune suppression and immune incompetence commonly occur as a result of deficiencies, and the commonest of these deficiencies is iron and zinc, something I see particularly in up to 30% of women as well as vegetarians.

-One of the best ways to ensure you do not become deficient in the vital nutrients is by eating a healthy and balanced diet and by taking in addition a comprehensive multivitamin and mineral dietary supplement.
+One of the best ways to ensure you do not become deficient in the vital nutrients is by eating a healthy and balanced diet and by taking multivitamin and mineral supplement.
 This is one of the causes of mouth and throat yeast infections you can easily remedy, so be sure you start changing your diet to a healthier one, and by taking a daily multivitamin.

 Get a blood test done to see what your iron levels are, and if low then probably the best thing you can do is to take iron supplement.
-By eating a small amount of red meat regularly you will be ensuring that your dietary sources of iron are met.
+Small amount of red meat now and then can be a great source of iron.

 Zinc deficiency.
 Zinc has a profound influence on many aspects of immune function, and a lack of zinc in the diet can cause many problems, including impaired wound healing and chronic ulceration of the mucosal surfaces of the mouth and throat.

-Ask for a zinc taste test when you visit your naturopath or nutritionally orientated doctor, and this way you will be able to determine your zinc status rapidly.
+Request a zinc taste examination whenever you go to your naturopath or nutritionally orientated physician, and this way it will be easier to figure out your zinc level rapidly.

 9: Try a zinc and vitamin C lozenge.